Ministry of Finance (Trinidad and Tobago)

-The Ministry of Finance is a cabinet ministry in the Government of Trinidad and Tobago.
+The Ministry of Finance is a Ministry in the Government of Trinidad and Tobago.
 The head of the ministry is the Minister of Finance and is appointed by the President of Trinidad and Tobago on the advice of the Prime Minister.
-The incumbent, Mr. Colm Imbert, assumed office on September 11, 2015, and succeeded Mr. Larry Howai following the Trinidad and Tobago general election, 2015.
+The incumbent, Davendranath Tancoo was appointed on May 3, 2025, He replaced Vishnu Dhanpaul.
+The Minister in the Ministry of Finance is Senator Kennedy Swaratsingh, he was appointed on May 13, 2025, he is also the Minister of Planning, Economic Affairs and Development.

+The Ministry's Permanent Secretaries are currently Suzette Taylor-Lee Chee (2024), Michelle Durham-Kissoon (2016), and Dexter Jaggernauth (2023, Ag) with Yasmin Harris as Comptroller of Customs and Excise.

+The former Minister of Finance Vishnu Dhanpaul assumed office on March 17, 2025, succeeding Colm Imbert, who was minister from September 2015 to March 2025, Dhanpaul was appointed as minister following the appointment of Stuart Young as Prime Minister.

 History

 The first mention of The Ministry of Finance was in 1956 when an elected Minister of Finance would replace the Official Financial Secretary (British civil servant), before Trinidad and Tobago, gained independence from Great Britain in 1962.
 The first Minister of Finance was Dr. Eric Williams, which followed the Trinidad and Tobago general election, 1956.